Despite having spent a month on holidays in China, Hong Kong and Japan

 I found the cabin a bit stuffy and a tad warm, but there are personal air vents.
 Prices are fairly reasonable for what you get; Jetstar do not seem to overcharge as badly as, say, cinemas or sporting events.

 I'll post about the return flight soon.
-You can also read my travel blog and see more photos.
+You can also read my travel blog

 You may also enjoy reading my other trip reports: